briangershon/olddotfiles/.vim/README.txt

                 to have blinking text
             - changed the default height & width
             - set some transparency

+    (4) So that $PATH is set correctly for running pep8, in MacVim preferences, check "Launch Vim process in a login shell"

 ----------------------------------------------
 WHICH PLUGINS ARE INSTALLED, AND HOW DO I USE?